About

 1 DEMETER: Data Sharing and Verification Platform Hyperledger Fabric · Go · Node.js · Airflow · Kafka · Spark · Docker · LLM

-DEMETER addresses this by recording file history on a shared blockchain while files remain on each organization's local system.
+DEMETER records file history on a shared blockchain while files remain on each organization's local system.
 Three layers handle what is lost when files cross boundaries: where a file came from (origin), how it was changed (transformation), and how it was shared (integration).
 A natural language interface lets users query and write records through plain-text commands.

 DEMETER system flow